Contributing to MLSYSIM

-How to add hardware specs, write tutorials, and grow the MLSys Zoo.
+Add hardware specs, write solvers, build tutorials, and grow the MLSys Zoo.

-MLSys·im grows stronger with every new hardware spec, tutorial, and bug report.
-This guide explains how to contribute — whether you are a student who found a discrepancy in a spec, an instructor who wants to share a teaching scenario, or a practitioner who wants a new solver.
+MLSYSIM grows stronger with every new hardware spec, solver, tutorial, and bug report.
+This guide explains how to contribute – whether you are a student who spotted a wrong datasheet number, an instructor designing a teaching scenario, or a researcher who needs a new analytical solver.

 Repository: harvard-edge/cs249r_book